wbjin/a2-videostreaming-via-cdn/README.md

 while (true)
 	select(...)
 	...
-	if (client socket is ready)
+	if (socket is ready)
-		receive request from client
+		receive request from socket
-		deal with single request (e.g forwarding to webserver, updating throughput, etc.) move on
+		deal with single request (e.g forwarding to webserver, forwarding back to client, updating throughput, etc.) move on
 ```
 Your code should NOT look like: